AlexandreMoray/Broject-front/README.md

 # BrojectApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.
+The angular template of a platform meant to manage all your personal and professional projects.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` on branch `dev` and navigate to `http://localhost:4200/`.

 ## Code scaffolding